 Local farmer Mai Yang and her daughters, Pala, Mai Yia, and Vang Xiong, cultivate land near Saint Paul.
 They sell their produce in the Gathering Place between services and after the second service.
 Your support of Mai is a way to buy local produce and encourage her work.
 This relationship is made possible through Farmer’s Legal Action Group of Saint Paul.

-Gloria Dei has partnered with Highland Park Elementary (HPE) School to provide nutritious food for children so they get enough to eat on weekends.
+Gloria Dei has partnered with Highland Park Elementary (HPE) School for six years to provide nutritious food for children, so they get enough to eat on weekends.
 Nearly 60% of children are eligible for free lunch and teachers see a real need for the Weekend Backpack Food Program.
 This is a tangible way to help reduced childhood hunger in our neighborhood.